Hocus Pocus (1993 film): Plot

 On October 31, 1693, in Salem, Massachusetts, Thackery Binx discovers that his younger sister Emily has been kidnapped by the three witches Winifred, Mary and Sarah Sanderson.
 Binx confronts the Sanderson sisters at their cottage, but not in time to save Emily, whose life force they have drained to keep themselves young.
 The witches punish Binx for interfering by turning him into an immortal black cat, so he must live forever with his guilt.
 Binx's friend Elijah rallies the townsfolk to arrest the Sandersons; they are condemned to death, but Winifred casts a curse during the hanging, claiming that a virgin will light the Black-Flame Candle in the cottage on a day when the full moon and All Hallows' Eve coincide, resurrecting the sisters.
 Binx decides to try to thwart the witches' plans.

 Three centuries later, Max Dennison, who has recently moved to Salem from Los Angeles, reluctantly takes his younger sister Dani out trick-or-treating.
 They meet up with his new classmate Allison Watts, on whom he has a crush.
-Max, Dani and Allison visit the former Sanderson cottage, now an abandoned museum, where Max inadvertently resurrects the witches by lighting the Black-Flame Candle.
+Max, Dani, and Allison visit the former Sanderson cottage, which is now an abandoned museum.
+Max, who believes the story of the witches is "hocus pocus", inadvertently resurrects the witches by lighting the Black-Flame Candle.
 The witches attempt to suck out Dani's soul, but Max intervenes.
-Binx arrives and reveals that he can talk; following Binx's instructions, Max steals Winifred's spellbook and the children flee to a cemetery, which the witches cannot step into as it is hallowed ground.
+Binx arrives and reveals that he can talk; following Binx's instructions, Max steals Winifred's spellbook, and the children flee to a cemetery, which the witches cannot step into as it is hallowed ground.
 From a distance, Winifred raises her former fiancé, Billy Butcherson, from his grave and sends him after the children, forcing them to leave the cemetery.
 Winifred also reveals to her sisters that, unless they can suck the life out of at least one child, the three of them will turn to dust when the sun rises.

 Max, Dani, and Allison hurry to a Halloween party that most of the town's adults are attending.
 Max tries to warn his parents and the other adults of the danger, but the witches take the stage and use a performance of "I Put a Spell on You" to enchant the partying adults to dance until they die.
 Binx and the three children then lure the witches into the local high school's pottery kiln and burn them alive; the witches temporarily disintegrate, but the curse revives them after the children have gone.